Wynnstay Group PLC

 Our procurement policy is intended to comply with the Modern Slavery Act 2015 and incorporate a risk assessment protocol which identifies and assesses potential risk within that particular supply chain.
-Appropriate investigative and auditing processes commensurate to the scale of the enterprise and risk, are intended to be executed as necessary.
-Our staff will be provided with sufficient training enabling them to identify risk and ensure the expectations of the procurement policy and its associated processes are understood at all levels across the Business.
+Appropriate investigative and auditing processes commensurate to the scale of the enterprise and risk, are executed as necessary.
+Our staff are provided with sufficient training where appropriate, enabling them to identify risk and ensure the expectations of the procurement policy and its associated processes are understood at all levels across the Business.
 All suspected cases of modern slavery and human trafficking are requested to be reported to the Head of Procurement, and any such report will be investigated on a case by case basis, with appropriate remedial action taken immediately.

 The Board also recognise that concerns about modern slavery are not just limited to the Company’s supply chains, but may also be a risk within the Business’s own employment environment, and particularly with regard to temporary or agency staff use.
 A review of such hiring practises has been completed by our HR function and only approved agencies with appropriate employment due diligence processes have been used during the year.